Guillermode20/dealbot-discord/README.md

 - 📊 Display detailed information about the best match found.
 - 🚫 Notify users when no deals are found for a specified game.
 - ℹ️ Provide information about the bot and its commands.
+- 🔔 Check sale reminders and notify users if their games are on sale.

 ## 📋 Commands